Adar Poonawalla

-Adar Poonawalla (born 14 January 1981) is an Indian businessman.
-He is the chief executive officer (CEO) of Serum Institute of India and Chairman of Poonawalla Fincorp.
+Adar Villoo Cyrus Poonawalla (born 14 January 1981) is an Indian businessman.
+He is the CEO of Serum Institute of India and Chairman of Poonawalla Fincorp.
+His father is Cyrus Poonawalla, founder of the Serum Institute of India.

-Founded in 1966 by his father, Cyrus Poonawalla, it is the world's largest vaccine manufacturer by number of doses produced.
+Poonawalla has been listed in Time's 100 most influential people in 2021.

+Personal life

+Adar Poonawalla is the son of Cyrus and Villoo Poonawala, a Parsi (Zoroastrian).
+He is married to Natasha Poonawalla (née Aurora) and together they have two children.
+In December 2023, Poonawalla purchased the most expensive property in London worth Rs 1446 crore (£138 million).

 Education

 Adar Poonawalla was educated at The Bishop's School (Pune) and at the St Edmund's School Canterbury followed by the University of Westminster.

 Career

-Poonawalla joined the Serum Institute of India in 2001 after graduating from university.
+Poonawalla joined the Serum Institute of India in 2001, after graduating from university.
 Then exporting its products to 35 countries, Poonawalla concentrated on the company's international market, new products license and getting pre-qualified by the World Health Organization for supply to United Nations Agencies including UNICEF and PAHO.
 As of 2015, he has helped the company export its products to over 140 countries; 85 percent of its revenues are from overseas.

 In 2011, he became the CEO.
 In 2012, he played a major role in the acquisition of Bilthoven Biologicals, a Netherlands-based government vaccine manufacturing company.
 Poonawalla is a board member of the GAVI Alliance, the global vaccine alliance.

-He initiated and launched in 2014; Serum Institute's oral polio vaccine, which became a bestseller for the company.
-It was reported that he planned to expand the product portfolio to include vaccines for dengue, flu and cervical cancer during the same year.
+He initiated and launched Serum Institute's oral polio vaccine in 2014, which became a bestseller for the company.
+It was reported that he planned to expand the product portfolio to include vaccines for dengue, flu, and cervical cancer during the same year.

 Presently he is the CEO of Serum Institute of India.

-On 31 May 2021, he was appointed as the chairman of Magma Fincorp, after acquiring a 66% stake in the financial services company.
+On 31 May 2021, he was appointed as the chairman of Poonawalla Fincorp, after acquiring a 66% stake in the financial services company.

+In 2024, he acquired a 50% stake in Dharma Productions for ₹1,000 crore.